thoughtbot/superglue/docs/updating-fragments.md

 }
 ```

-As we mentioned in the [state shape guide](docs/redux-state-shape.md) this is by
+As we mentioned in the [state shape guide](docs/redux-state-shape.md) this is
-design.
-To update these cross cutting cocerns, you will have create a reducer
+by design.
+To update these cross-cutting cocerns, you will have to create a
-to iterate through each `pages` node and immutably update them.
-This can be
+reducer to iterate through each `pages` node and immutably update them.
+This
-error prone, but Breezy provides tooling to make this easy.
+can be error-prone, but Breezy provides tooling to make this easy.

 # Fragments

-To help with creating reducers, Breezy provides fragments.
-A fragment in Breezy
+To help with creating reducers, Breezy has a featured called fragments.
+A
-is a rendered partial with a given name:
+fragment in Breezy is a rendered partial with a given name:

 ```
   json.body do